 - The cream: To keep the fluffy texture, you need heavy whipping cream.
 I whip mine with a bit of powdered sugar and coffee.
 Some with get mixed with the protein cream and the rest will be a topping.

-- The protein cream: This is super easy to make because it’s just egg yolks blended with sugar, cottage cheese, almond extract, vanilla extract, and salt.
-Blended cottage cheese is such a great trick here and can be used even to make protein fudesicles!
-And yes, there are raw egg yolks in this dessert - if you are nervous about it, I have a method to cook them too!
+- The protein cream: This is super easy to make because it's just egg yolks blended with sugar, cottage cheese, almond extract, vanilla extract, and salt.
+Blended cottage cheese is such a great trick here, it's why we use it in so many sweet cottage cheese recipes!
+And yes, there are raw egg yolks in this dessert - if you are nervous about it, I have a method to cook them in the recipe notes!

 - The lady fingers: Lady fingers are a crunchy cookie-like biscuit with a sugared topping.
 You can get them in most cookie aisles at the store.
 For tiramisu, we dip them in a combination of coffee and coffee liquor, like Kalhua.
 There is a trick to dipping though, so be sure to read the tips.